derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.12

 Warum zittern sie immer?
-Ja, ich weiß, ich weiß - ich nehme an, es hat etwas mit Instinkt zu tun.
+Ja, ich weiß, ich weiß - ich **nehme an**, es hat etwas mit Instinkt zu tun.

 Why do they always shake them?
 Yes, I know, I know, I assume it has something to do with instinct.